Surianubhav/ECHO_haptics_for_deafblind/README.md

 # ECHO — Speech You Can Feel

-A real-time speech-to-haptic communication system for Deaf-Blind users utiizing the Advannce Brille Technique.
+A real-time speech-to-haptic communication system for Deaf-Blind users utiizing the Advannce Braille Technique.
 ECHO listens to spoken language, understands its meaning (not just its words), and encodes that meaning into tactile feedback the user can feel directly — no interpreter, no lag, no dependence on an round the clock active internet connection to work.

 ---
-## Vide Demo
+## Video Demo

 > For Visual Demonstrations and Proof of Concept
 > (Since actual Motor Vibrations can't be demonstrated Videographically)